 From a democratic governance perspective, the critical question hinges around participation and inclusiveness.

 While ICTs open new opportunities to foster inclusive participation, they do not actually entice people to engage and become more active in the public sphere.
-Nor do the new technologies by themselves effectively tackle the so-called “democratic apathy” of citizens and stakeholders in industrialized countries.
-This is certainly not the situation is many developing countries where people usually have not had the chance to effectively participate in governance process, other than elections.
+Nor do the latest technologies by themselves effectively tackle the so-called “democratic apathy” of citizens and stakeholders in industrialized countries.
+This is indeed not the situation in many developing countries where people usually have not had the chance to effectively participate in governance processes, other than elections.
 At any rate, there seems to be a missing link here between ICTs, old and new, and participation, new and old.

 Let us look at crowdsourcing -which includes both Internet and SMS based platforms.
 By its nature, crowdsourcing is centered on the wisdom of the crowds where stakeholders provide inputs and jointly, almost without knowing, generate information and knowledge in real-time.
 It is indeed a form of traditional surveys on digital steroids -and done at 1/100th of the cost of the former!
 It is also a great marketing tool too.

 The fascinating point about crowdsourcing is that it can effectively get down to the local level -especially using SMS and mobiles- where local stakeholders can meaningfully participate and see their own inputs count for some specific purpose or goal – reporting violence, human rights abuses, violence against women, electoral fraud, etc. This is precisely the kind of incentive that gets people to participate in such processes, a stimulus that is made possible by the affordability and networking outreach of the new ICTs – my voice can be heard by millions if not billions in real-time!

 This is indeed a first critical step in empowering people through ICTs to participate in governance and other processes.